holdenrohrer/daily-briefing/README.md

 - Use SILE frames for sharp page edges and consistent margins.
 - Header: Running header “Holden’s Daily Report”; footer with page numbers.
 - Collate short sections using vertical boxes to avoid orphaned whitespace.

-Security & secrets:
-- Keep API keys in environment variables (e.g., in a local .env not committed).
-- Add network timeouts and caching to avoid rate limits.

 Next steps:
 - Implement a minimal SILE class with frames, header, and page numbers.